timbitz/Whippet.jl/README.md

 ### How to use Whippet

 ## 1) Install
 Install most recent stable [julia release here](http://julialang.org/downloads/), which must be >= v0.4.
-If you are new to julia, or installing programs via command line, there is a [helpful guide here](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started)
+If you are new to julia, or installing programs via command line, there is a [helpful guide here](https://en.wikibooks.org/wiki/Introducing_Julia/Getting_started).
+Make sure `julia` is in your `$PATH`.

 ## 2) Clone Whippet
 Make sure dependencies are satisfied.
 Executables are in bin/